Stepping into the void.

 The Potential Role of Direct Lending

-As potential income alternative to non-investment grade fixed income, or a lower-risk alternative to private equity, direct lending has shown through the below historical data and relationships presented below, to provide potentially attractive characteristics relative to traditional and alternative asset classes alike.
+As potential income alternative to non-investment grade fixed income, or a lower-risk alternative to private equity, direct lending has shown through historical data and relationships outlined below, to provide potentially attractive characteristics relative to traditional and alternative asset classes alike.

 Looking at asset class return and risk data from September 2004 to December 2017, we find the below relationships.